KubeRocketCI/docs/docs/operator-guide/auth/ui-portal-oidc.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/auth/ui-portal-oidc" />
 </head>

-This page provides instructions for configuring the [OIDC authorization](https://openid.net/connect/) for the KubeRocketCI [Portal UI](../../user-guide/index.md), enabling the use of Single Sign-On (SSO) for authorization in the Portal.
+This page provides instructions for configuring the [OIDC authorization](https://openid.net/connect/) for the [KubeRocketCI portal](../../user-guide/index.md), enabling the use of Single Sign-On (SSO) for authorization in the Portal.
 This configuration allows for centralized control of user access and rights from a single configuration point.

 ## Prerequisites